CHICAGO COMMITMENT STRATEGY

 Support for Organizations with Annual Budgets Up to $1 Million

-The MacArthur Foundation established a regranting partnership with the Field Foundation to offer general operating support to arts and cultural organizations in Chicago with annual budgets up to $1 million.
+The MacArthur Foundation established a regranting partnership with the Field Foundation in 2023 to offer general operating support to arts and cultural organizations in Chicago with annual budgets up to $1 million.
 This partnership—A Road Together (ART), an initiative of the Field Foundation supported by the MacArthur Foundation—is designed specifically for organizations with a strong commitment to equity that is reflective and inclusive of Chicago’s diverse and historically underserved communities.
 Using MacArthur funds, Field offers general operating support to small and mid-sized arts and culture organizations that align with its mission to center racial equity and achieve community empowerment.
 Through this partnership, we aim to see a more equitable distribution of MacArthur’s Chicago Commitment resources across the city’s geographies and populations, and greater diversity in the organizations that MacArthur supports overall.

 Arts & Culture Loan Fund